Supreme Court to weigh Biden bid to restore student debt relief plan

 The Supreme Court on Thursday agreed to review the Biden administration’s effort to reinstate its student debt relief plan, but the justices declined to immediately revive the program.

-In a brief unsigned order, the court indicated it would hear arguments in the case in February.
+In a brief unsigned order, the court indicated it would hear arguments in the case as early as February.

 The move comes after the administration urged the Supreme Court last month to clear one of the legal obstacles blocking the policy.